-As a technology leader and data coach, I should know about these various data sources so that I can find ways to apply effective use of digital tools and resources to systematically analyze that data, interpret results, communicate findings, and implement appropriate interventions to improve instructional practice and maximize student learning from these various instructional initiatives.
+As a technology leader and data coach, I should know about how to use PowerPoint and Excel to visually display and analyze data so that I can find ways to apply effective use of digital tools and resources to systematically analyze that data, interpret results, communicate findings, and implement appropriate interventions to improve instructional practice and maximize student learning from these various instructional initiatives.
 I should be able to reflect on professional practices, such as the way our school uses the data at our disposal, to improve and strengthen my ability to effectively model and facilitate technology-enhanced experiences, such as leading the data team in analyzing data from these various initiatives to effectively identify student-learning problems and find solutions.
-Lastly, I should demonstrate continual growth in knowledge, such as seeking the expertise of another (in this case, my school CST and principal) and apply that knowledge to improve personal productivity and professional practice, both for myself and also for the school, i.e. in my capacity as a data coach.
+Lastly, I should demonstrate continual growth in knowledge, such as learning to use familiar tools like PowerPoint and Excel in new ways, and apply that knowledge to improve personal productivity and professional practice, both for myself and also for the school, i.e. in my capacity as a data coach.